pvasek/kudu-wiki/REST-API.md

     POST /api/command
     Executes an arbitrary command line and return its output

+The JSON body of the post should look like this, passing the command and the folder it should run in:

+    {
+        "command": 'echo Hello World',
+        "dir": 'site\\repository'
+    }

 ## VFS
    The VFS API is based on <https://github.com/c9/vfs-http-adapter>.
 Paths with trailing slashes are treated as directories.